Scheduled Actions Overview

 Schedule an action to execute once at a specific time:

-import { scheduleAction } from '@/core/lib/scheduled-actions'
+import { scheduleAction } from '@nextsparkjs/core/lib/scheduled-actions'

-await scheduleAction('email:send', {
+await scheduleAction('content:publish', {

 }, {